The 'Downton Abbey' Movie might just be out in 2017

-Word is that a Downton Abbey movie script does exist, and it was sent to several cast members, but in true cloak and dagger style, sources say it mysteriously disappeared.
-And even with several new series, like Netflix The Crown and Victoria, Downton Abbey fans, missing the show desperately are holding on to any word that Julian Fellowes is moving along with a Downton Abbey movie.
+Rumor has it that a Downton Abbey movie script does exist and it was sent to several cast members, but in true cloak-and-dagger style, sources say it mysteriously disappeared.
+And even with several new series, like Netflix’s The Crown and Victoria, Downton Abbey fans are holding on to any word that Julian Fellowes is moving along with a Downton Abbey movie.

-Downton Abbey enthusiasts not only got a taste of the English costume drama with the Netflix series The Crown, they will also get to see some of the Downton Abbey cast in coming seasons, says the Inquisitr.
-In particular, actor Matthew Goode, who played Lady Mary’s second husband, Henry Talbot, will be in season two of The Crown, as Anthony Armstrong-Jones, the future husband of Princess Margaret.
+Downton Abbey enthusiasts not only got a taste of the English costume drama with the Netflix series The Crown, but they will also get to see some of the Downton Abbey cast in coming seasons, reports the Inquisitr.
+In particular, actor Matthew Goode, who played Lady Mary’s second husband, Henry Talbot, will be in Season 2 of The Crown as Anthony Armstrong-Jones, the future husband of Princess Margaret.
 Word is that there will be other Downton Abbey actors in future seasons.

 Lady Edith soaking up the sun on the set of #Downton during the very first series! #DowntonAbbey #BehindTheScenes #Series1 #LadyEdith